UN_(for_website)_|_7_Alternative_ways_to_grow_food_and_community)_Banner.webp

 Farming with refugees

-Refugees can be left reliant on handouts from aid programmes and relief agencies to put food on the table - but a UNHCR-supported initiative in the Democratic Republic of Congo has taken a different approach by bringing South Sudanese refugees together with Congolese farmers to till the land together, harvest and sell fresh produce at local markets, and share the final profits.
+People with refugee status can be left reliant on handouts from aid programmes and relief agencies to put food on the table, but a UNHCR-supported initiative in the Democratic Republic of Congo has taken a different approach by bringing South Sudanese refugees together with Congolese farmers to till the land together, harvest and sell fresh produce at local markets, and share the final profits.

 Urban aquaponics

-From Berlin to Singapore, urban farmers are bringing together plants and fish to create urban aquaponic farms.
-The waste produced by the fish (along with any uneaten feed) acts as a fertiliser for the plants, which in turn clean the water as they absorb the nutrients they need to grow.
-The resulting clean water can then be recirculated back into the fish tanks, creating a circular production system that’s perfectly suited to urban settings where sourcing fertiliser and disposing of wastewater can be far more challenging than on traditional farms.
+From Berlin to Singapore, urban farmers bring plants and fish together to create urban aquaponic farms.
+The waste produced by the fish (along with any uneaten feed) acts as a fertiliser for the plants, which clean the water as they absorb the nutrients they need to grow.
+The resulting clean water can then be recirculated back into the fish tanks, creating a circular production system perfectly suited to urban settings, where sourcing fertiliser and disposing of wastewater can be far more challenging than on traditional farms.

 How Aquaponics Work- Infographic by Cait Mack